kvasdopil/ui-gen/docs/MEMORY.md

   - Replaces incomplete points with completed ones when generation finishes
   - Removes incomplete points if generation fails
   - Uses `generationInProgressRef` with screen ID + timestamp key to prevent duplicate API calls
   - Reuses existing incomplete conversation points when auto-generation triggers to prevent duplicates
+  - **Auth Flow Preservation**: When API returns 401, saves prompt and screenId to storage, triggers sign-in, and auto-retries after auth
   - Displays "No content" message when screen has no HTML
   - Shows PromptPanel only when screen is selected
+  - **HTML Wrapper**: Simplified implementation with CSS rules for min-height and JavaScript for height calculation

 ### Prompt Panel